 - Imputed Income for Support Awards

-Kimberly received her B.A. from Spelman College and J.D. from The Catholic University of America – Columbus School of Law.
-She served as a judicial intern for the Honorable Gerald B. Lee, U.S. District Court for the Eastern District of Virginia, and the Honorable John Mott, Superior Court of the District of Columbia – Domestic Relations Division.
+Kimberly received her B.A. from Spelman College and her J.D. from the Catholic University of America - Columbus School of Law.
+While in law school, she served as a judicial intern for the Honorable Gerald B. Lee, U.S. District Court for the Eastern District of Virginia, and the Honorable John Mott, Superior Court of the District of Columbia - Domestic Relations Division.